 The seat angle can be adjusted to the user's sitting position.
-A steeper angle provides a more active seating position.
-A lower angle provides a more passive position.
-Benefits and disadvantages of the different angles are explained in chapter 5.1 - Seat angle.

-The seat angle can be adjusted in two ways, see figure 3.4.4:
+A steeper angle provides a more active seating position with most of your weight on your knees.
+A lower angle provides a more passive position with more weight on your rear.
+Benefits and disadvantages of the different angles are explained in chapter 5 - Seat angle.
+The seat angle is adjusted by loosening the seat clamp under the seat so the whole seat can be pushed up or down, see figure 3.4.4.
+When the seat angle is adjusted accordingly, tighten the clamp well.